 - Passport or travel documents - Current visa and previous visas (if applicable)

 In addition, if your child is a temporary visa holder you will also need to provide additional documentation.
-Please ask the Front
+Please ask the Front Office staff for more information.

 SCHOOL EXECUTIVE AND TEACHERS